top of page

 About us

-Our goal is to use music to bring a sense of relief, joy, and community spirit to all who listen, fostering moments of connection and beauty in our neighborhood.
+Our goal is to use music to bring a sense of relief, joy and community spirit to all who listen, fostering moments of connection and beauty in our neighbourhood.
 Guided by conversations with music therapy experts and in collaboration with esteemed musicians, we are continuously learning how best to reach and support our community.

 At Pitchstone we are committed to bringing passion, skill, and commitment to each performance, hoping to share the powerful, unifying force of music.